Pets and Animals Information

 Council investigates complaints regarding Companion Animal Behaviour.
 This includes complaints regarding straying animals, aggressive animals and dog attacks, and nuisance animals including barking dogs and noisy roosters.
 To make a complaint or for advice regarding these types of matters contact Council on 4677 1100.
 A dog attack must be reported to Council and can be reported 24 hours a day to our after hours service by contacting 4677 1100.

-Council understands that sometimes circumstances can change and you may need to surrender your animal.
-Animals can be surrendered to the Wollondilly Animal Shelter during opening hours by the registered owner for a fee.
+Council understands that sometimes circumstances can change and you may need to surrender your companion animal.
+Companion animals can be surrendered to the Wollondilly Animal Shelter during opening hours by the registered owner for a fee.
 Alternatively, Council can arrange for collection of a surrendered animal for a fee.

 Wollondilly Shire Council has an excellent re-homing rate and will only euthanase your animal with your consent, or if officers determine the animal is unsafe or unfit to be re-homed.
 When you surrender an animal, you will be required to complete a surrender form to assist Council officers with re-homing your animal.